Uganda Safaris

 With an estimate of almost half of the remaining Mountain Gorillas in the world, a Uganda gorilla trekking safari is the best way to see these elusive gentle giants.
 Mountain Gorillas are the only great apes facing population increase of recent and known to be existent in only three countries of the world.
 Uganda, Rwanda and Congo are the only countries with Mountain Gorillas but then with the biggest number, the Uganda Mountain Gorilla tracking experience is exceptional.

 Mountain Gorillas can be trekked in Bwindi Impenetrable National Park or in Mgahinga Gorilla National Park both in south western Uganda blessing the Pearl of Africa as the only country in the world with 2 Mountain Gorilla tracking destinations.
 Each single day, over 100 tourists go for Uganda gorilla tours to the four gorilla trekking sectors of Bwindi Forest National Park and Mgahinga Gorilla National Park.
 With the latest gorilla family announced in April 2019 known as Rwigi gorilla family in the Rushaga gorilla trekking sector of Bwindi, Uganda has a total of 19 Mountain Gorilla families that are fully habituated and available for trekking.

 With about 440 Mountain Gorillas known to be only in Bwindi Impenetrable National Par, the highest population is in Uganda offering over 98% chances of seeing a gorilla family on your trip.
-Mountain Gorilla trekking is embraced as one of the top Africa safari activities because of the way the activity is undertaken, it involves hiking through a dense tropical forest and spending a full hour in the presence of these elusive species that share bout 98% DNA with humans.
+Mountain Gorilla trekking is embraced as one of the top Africa safari activities because of the way the activity is undertaken.

 Still about Mountain Gorillas in Uganda, its only in Bwindi Impenetrable National Park where gorilla trekking tourists can have the chance to go for Mountain Gorilla habituation.
 Mountain Gorilla habituation, is a process of making the gorillas get familiar to the presence of people.
-For Mountain Gorilla habituation, tourists go to the jungle alongside gorilla doctors and researchers to spend about 4 hours studying the behavior of the Mountain Gorillas.
-It’s a priceless moment interacting with these human like species.

 4. Chimpanzee tracking / chimp trekking on a Uganda safari